yangji78/DeepPDBR/README.md

 #### RQ6.2 Incorrect predictions analysis

-For this part of the discussion, we selected 100 Dockerfile prefix names as shown in RQ6.2-IDs.csv.
+For this part of the discussion, we have selected 100 Dockerfiles with their prefix names in `dataset.tar.gz` as shown in `RQ6.2-IDs.csv`.